History of the Indo-Greek Kingdom: Consolidation and rise of Menander I

 Detail of Asia in the Ptolemy world map.
 The "Menander Mons" are in the center of the map, at the east of the Indian subcontinent, beyond the Ganges, right above the Malaysian Peninsula.

 Menander is considered as probably the most successful Indo-Greek king, and the conqueror of the vastest territory.
 The finds of his coins are the most numerous and the most widespread of all the Indo-Greek kings.
 In Antiquity, from at least the 1st century CE, the "Menander Mons", or "Mountains of Menander", came to designate the mountain chain at the extreme east of the Indian subcontinent, today's Naga hills and Arakan, as indicated in Ptolemy's world map of the 1st century CE geographer Ptolemy.
-Menander is also remembered in Buddhist literature, where he called Milinda, and is described in the Milinda Panha as a convert to Buddhism: he became an arhat whose relics were enshrined in a manner reminiscent of the Buddha.
+Menander is also remembered in Buddhist literature, where he is called Milinda, and is described in the Milinda Panha as a convert to Buddhism: he became an arhat whose relics were enshrined in a manner reminiscent of the Buddha.
 He also introduced numismatic reforms, such as issuing coins with portraits, which had hitherto been unknown in India.
 His most common coin reverse Athena Alkidemos ("Protector of the people") became a common type for his successors in the East.

 Conquests east of the Punjab region were most likely made during the second half of the century by the king Menander I, but his eastern conquests were brief.
 The following passage may allude to the return of Menander to his home territories, perhaps due to a civil war with the competing king Zoilos I, or the nomad invasion of Bactria:

 "The Yavanas, infatuated by war, will not remain in Madhadesa (the Middle Country).
 There will be mutual agreement among them to leave, due to a terrible and very dreadful war having broken out in their own realm."

 — Yuga Purana, paragraphs 56–57, 2002 edition.

 Following Menander's reign, about twenty Indo-Greek kings are known to have ruled in succession in the eastern parts of the Indo-Greek territory.
 Upon his death, Menander was succeeded by his infant son Thraso, but he was apparently murdered and further civil wars ensued.
 Judging from their coins, many of the later kings claimed descendance from either the Euthydemids or Menander, but the details remain uncertain due to the lack of sources.